CONTENT EXTENSIVELY UPDATED: April 6, 2023

-If you love to travel overseas from the U.S. or Canada, this ScottsCheapFlights.com review is something you’re going to want to read closely.
+If you love to travel, this Going.com review is something you’re going to want to read closely.
 Because using their website app you could save money, lots of it, each time you take a trip.
-The whole concept behind it is a no-brainer for people looking for international flights, so it qualifies in my book as an Outstanding App for Die-Hard Travelers.
-Note that Scott’s Cheap Flights does not provide information about most domestic U.S. flights because international flights “are the most expensive and have the highest potential for savings.”
-That said, if you pay for a Premium membership, you are notified when great bargains come up on flights to Hawaii and Alaska.
+The whole concept behind it is a no-brainer for people looking for domestic and international flights, so it qualifies in my book as an Outstanding App for Die-Hard Travelers.

-Scotts Cheap Flights benefits from the following four general strengths: simple sign-up process, ease of use, cool features, and low to no cost.
+Going.com benefits from the following four general strengths: simple sign-up process, ease of use, cool features, and reasonable yearly cost.
 Each of these facets is described in detail below, along with a few comments on features I would hope they add in the future.

 If you’ve got any additional feedback, let me know via the Comment section below.